arashnm80/arashnm80.github.io/quotes.md

 > don't runaway from bad to worse

-> My time is limited, I'm not gonna waste it living someone else’s life.
+> if sth is stupid don't do it, no matter how small it is

-> Everybody in the world is a compass for me.
-A reminder of where I want to be and where I don't.
+> create stable self-sufficient system and leave them on their own.

 > I'm gonna be the change I want to see in the world.